 On Frenchmen Street, in the Faubourg Marigny neighborhood, the music scene is thriving and the audiences are here in force.
 On a Friday night we’re shoulder to shoulder with a crowd of laughing, jubilant locals—everyone from college students to likkered-up Grandmothers—at The Spotted Cat.
 The atmosphere is less that of a music club and more like a revival meeting.
 People in the audience are cheerfully disrespecting each other’s personal space, like a litter of puppies rolling around in a basket.
 When I turn to order a beer from the bartender, a middle-age woman hears something in my voice and asks, “Are you not from around here?”

 First of all, the very fact that this question was asked of me is indication that I’m out of the thick of the tourist areas.
 You would never be asked such a question on, say, Bourbon Street, where it is assumed that everyone in sight is from somewhere else.
 But there was more in her question.
-When I told her I was down to visit with a friend, she became serious, and said with genuine feeling, “Thank you for visiting”, as if I had made a pilgrimage to the hospital bed of a recovering loved one that was important to both of us.
-With what I hoped was equal gravity, I thanked her back.
+When I tell her I am down to visit with a friend, she becomes serious, and says with genuine feeling, “Thank you for visiting”, as if I had made a pilgrimage to the hospital bed of a recovering loved one that was important to both of us.
+With what I hope is equal gravity, I thank her back.

 It’s true.
 And it cannot be undone.
 Yet the old city endures.
 The spirit of New Orleans will not be denied.
 I wonder if that indomitability has perhaps infected my dear friend.
 I hope that it has.
 He and I sit in the cool, lush courtyards with our cups of coffee and talk through his troubles and I know that I don’t have an answer to offer him.
 I cannot fix the terrible thing that has happened to him.
 But I can listen, and I can visit with him.
 And for friends, sometimes that can be enough.